jasongormanuk/otelite/README.md

 - Measures resource such as initial files (index.html, CSS, JS) - optional
 - Measures web vitals - optional
 - Measures soft navigations for SPAs - optional
+- Ability to list domains that should have tracing attached
+- Ability to exclude URLs from tracking
+- Ability to send spans to multiple collectors

 ## Setup